Skip to main content

 Using Jared's MultiLoader Template

-You may as well just use the Balm Mod Template which is based on and closely resembles the MultiLoader Template.
+Balm's Mod Template is based on and closely resembles Jared's MultiLoader Template.

-If you're already on the MultiLoader Template, simply follow the steps below in Adding Balm to an Existing Project.
+If you're are currently using Jared's MultiLoader Template, follow the steps below in Adding Balm to an Existing Project.

 Adding Balm to an Existing Project